Quick Double Magic Ring Tutorial

 One of the most popular crochet tutorials is the magic adjustable ring.
 There are two ways to do this technique, basic and double magic ring, and both are covered in Interweave’s must-have Free Crochet Magic Ring Download for your reference.
 The basic magic ring creates a secure start for projects worked in the round, but for those needing more strength, such as crocheted hats, the double magic ring is better.

 - Holding the yarn a few inches from the end, wrap it twice around your first two fingers.

 - Remove the loops from your fingers, and hold as in the photo below.
 Grip the two loops and the tail firmly between your middle finger and thumb.

 - Insert your hook through the center of the ring, and draw up a loop.
 This brings the working yarn around the loops of the ring.
 Chain 1.

 - Work your stitches around the ring as indicated by your pattern.
-In the photo below, 6 single crochets were worked into the ring.
+In the photo at right, six single crochets were worked into the ring.

 - Continue to pull the tail to close the second loop.
 You might have to pull very hard, and it might be easier to pull straight down.

 - Work the first stitch of the next round, and insert a marker into it to indicate the beginning of the round.